At last, I managed to visit Notting Hill – the vibrant neighborhood of London.

 Next few hours, I was completely amazed to see the vibrancy of this neighborhood of London.
 In fact, it has its amazing character.
 Colourful houses, scenic mews, adorable gardens, exotic cafes, antique shops, book stores of Notting Hill makes this area the most instagrammable place in the city.
 My search for Julia Roberts was converted to exploring the area.

-Admiring the classic architecture of this area I reached Pembridge Square, turned left, crossed the street followed by turning right I reached Portobello Road, the spinal cord of Notting Hill.
+Admiring the classic architecture of this area I reached Pembridge Square.
+I turned left, crossed the street.
+After turning right I reached Portobello Road, the spinal cord of Notting Hill.
 Lots of pastel houses were seen on both sides of the street.

 Further on Portobello Road, I ducked into Simon Close, a small street with lovely houses.

-I came back to Portobello Road, walked towards North I reached Denbigh Terrace.
+I came back to Portobello Road.
+Walking towards North I reached Denbigh Terrace.
 The lovely blue-pink houses made my walk more colourful.
 I found a girl walking towards me.
 She was looking for an address as in the film Julia was searching the house of Hugh.

 I headed towards Portobello Market.
 This is the World famous market of antiques.
 One of them is a jewellery shop.
 I stood in front of the shop and started choosing a necklace to give Julia if I met her.